A professor found his exam questions posted online. He’s suing the students responsible for copyright infringement.

 Now, Berkovitz is suing the unknown students from the Orange, Calif., university for copyright infringement.
 In a lawsuit filed last week in the U.S. District Court for the Central District of California, the professor alleges the students “infringed Berkovitz’s exclusive right to reproduce, make copies, distribute, or create derivative works by publishing the Midterm Exam and Final Exam on the Course Hero website without Berkovitz’s permission.”

 Berkovitz, who is also a lawyer, has no intention of gouging the students for money, Hankin clarified.
-His real goal is to force Course Hero to reveal who posted the questions and find out if they received help answering them last spring.
-Then, he plans to pass the names on to Chapman’s honor board for possible disciplinary action.
+His real goal is to force Course Hero to reveal who posted the questions and find out whether they received help answering them last spring.
+Then he plans to pass the names on to Chapman’s honor board for possible disciplinary action.

 “He’s not trying to bankrupt his students or their parents,” Hankin said.
 “What he’s trying to do is prevent cheating and have a chilling effect on students cheating going forward.”